-The best chance for a successful match is finding a dog or puppy that will fit in with your lifestyle, activity level and living conditions.
-If the match is not good, expectations can become disappointments and lead to unfortunate circumstances for both dog and owner.
-In those scenarios, it’s best if the dog can be returned to its responsible breeder.
-In the worst case, the dog will be relinquished to a shelter, where it may not survive.
+The best chance for a successful match is finding a dog or puppy that will be a fit for your lifestyle, activity level, and living conditions.
+If the match is not good, expectations can become disappointments and lead to unfortunate circumstances for both dogs and owners.
+In those scenarios, it’s best if the dog can be returned to the responsible breeder.
+In the worst case, the dog will be rehomed or moved to a shelter.

-For example, if you are looking for a dog to accompany you on hikes, runs or long walks, a short-legged dog may not be the wisest choice.
-If you lead a sedentary lifestyle, you may not want a high-energy dog that requires a lot of exercise.
+For example, if you are looking for a dog to accompany you on hikes, runs, or long walks, a short-legged dog may not be the wisest choice.
+If you lead a sedentary lifestyle, you may want a calm dog that doesn’t require as much exercise.
 And if you live in an apartment, size may be an issue.

-Being a responsible dog owner is being an informed, realistic dog owner.
-Do research and educate yourself about dogs and proper dog ownership, nutrition, health and training.
-Understand the time, energy and money that may be needed to give you and your dog the optimal chance for your relationship to thrive.
+Being a responsible dog owner means being informed and realistic.
+Make sure you do your research and educate yourself about dogs and proper dog ownership, nutrition, health, and training.
+Understand how much time, energy, and money you may need to give your relationship with your dog the chance to thrive.

-There are 198 recognized AKC dog breeds, each with their own look, behavior and personality.
+There are 200 recognized AKC dog breeds, each with their own look, behavior, and personality.
 Research the common and not-so-common breeds by visiting AKC’s website.
-Let your research take you to a particular breed’s parent club website (a parent club means that breed’s national club) and learn about that breed’s history, purpose and disposition.
-There are also lists of recognized breeders and possible rescue members of that breed that may be eligible for rescue.
+Let your research take you to a particular breed’s parent club website (a parent club means that breed’s national club) and learn about that breed’s history, purpose, and disposition.
+There are also lists of recognized breeders and members of that breed that may be eligible for rescue.
 Once you decide to look for a puppy of your own, AKC Marketplace can connect you with a responsible breeder.

 Responsible purebred dog breeders are committed to that breed and its welfare.
 Responsible breeders should ideally be members of that breed’s national club and should be educated and accountable on their breed’s health status and adhere to their parent club’s (or national breed club’s) recommended health tests.